-The crackling sound of the first bite brings back the memory of the bustling old-school Dim Sum shop once I had as a kid.
-The middle age women pushing the dim sum cart trundled through the narrow gap between rickety tables.
-Watching the high tower of bamboo steamers with spring rolls, Char Siu Bao, Shumai and shrimp dumplings is enough to make my belly rumbled.
+The crackling sound of the first bite brings back the memory of the bustling old-school Dim Sum shop I once had as a kid.
+The middle-aged women pushing the dim sum cart trundled through the narrow gap between rickety tables.
+Watching the high tower of bamboo steamers with spring rolls, Char Siu Bao, Shumai, and shrimp dumplings is enough to make my belly rumble.

-I will show you how to make spring rolls with shatteringly crispy skin, which is stuffed with tender-crisp vegetables, chicken, and shrimps.
+I will show you how to make this snack with crispy skin stuffed with tender-crisp vegetables, chicken, and shrimp.

-Spring roll is made with ingredients of universal appeal, which is perfect as the starter or as dessert for any Asian-inspired meal.
+Spring roll (also called summer rolls) is made with ingredients of universal appeal, which is perfect as the starter or as dessert for any Asian-inspired meal.

-This is the Cantonese spring rolls with a twist of Vietnamese spring rolls.
-You can make it in advance, and deep-fried directly from the freezer.
-Spring rolls are suitable for almost every palate, which will be a total crowd pleaser among your friend and family.
+These homemade spring rolls are Cantonese style with a twist of Vietnamese spring rolls.
+You can make it in advance and deep-fried directly from the freezer.
+They are suitable for almost every palate and will be a total crowd-pleaser among your friend and family.